 In North Texas, we are blessed with relatively mild winters until all of a sudden—we aren’t.
-The extreme weather we’ve all experienced recently is a good example of the exception to the rule.
-When extreme weather like this occurs, questions always arise about the way heat pump systems operate, so let’s take a few moments to discuss how heat pumps do their job.
+The extreme cold weather we’ve all experienced recently is a good example of the exception to the rule.
+When extreme cold weather like this occurs, questions always arise about the way heat pump systems operate, so let’s take a few moments to discuss how heat pumps do their job.

 Heat pumps are really reversible air conditioning systems.
 In the summer, a heat pump removes the heat from inside your house and sends it outside.
 In the winter, it reverses that process and gathers heat from outside your home, and sends it inside.
 A heat pump is a tremendously cost-effective way to heat and cool your home.
 However, in the winter temperatures need to be above 25 to 30 degrees for it to do its job.
 In Texas, that’s almost always the case.

 Either they have electric elements in an air handler or a gas furnace to produce heat.
 Therefore, when the temperature falls below 25 degrees, the backup heat source takes over.
 The lower the temperature, the more backup heat is active and warming your home.

 In these extreme temperatures, an all-electric heating system will cost more to operate.
 If you’re using natural gas or propane to heat your home, you’ll use more of those products as well.
 Basically, that means your bills are going to be higher than normal.
 That’s why having a heat pump is still a far better and more efficient system than a straight electric furnace or gas furnace since it will save you money when our normally mild winter temperatures are going on.